ASCO Cultural Competence

 In late 2012, the Subcommittee rolled out its on-site Cultural Competency Guidelines Implementation Workshops beginning with a competitive application process.
 Interested institutions were considered for a fully-funded, on-campus workshop designed to address institution-specific needs in implementing the ASCO Guidelines for Culturally Competent Eye and Vision Care.
 The workshops featured a variety of exercises on attitudes, knowledge and skills as well as illustrative case studies designed to provide additional understanding and growth, all with the goal of helping each institution with its own unique challenges of achieving cultural competence

-This downloadable, useful resource tool for optometric educators contains the winning and best case studies from two year’s worth of entries to the ASCO Cultural Case Study Competition for Students and Residents.
-For those wanting to incorporate cultural competency into their teaching this is a must.
+This downloadable, helpful resource tool for optometric educators contains the winning and best case studies from three year’s worth of entries to the ASCO Cultural Case Study Competition for Students and Residents.
+For those wanting to incorporate cultural competency into their teaching, this is a must.
 The examples describe patient-based encounters in detail and how cultural competency played a role.
-They offer details regarding patient-centered attitude, knowledge and skills as well as the dilemma or circumstance pertaining to cultural awareness/competency and how the situation was handled, and what was learned from it.
+They offer details regarding patient-centered attitude, knowledge and skills, the dilemma or circumstance pertaining to cultural awareness/competency, how the situation was handled, and what was learned from it.

 Includes a DVD and Facilitators Guide.
 Contact the department of Community Collaborations at the New England College of Optometry at www.NewEnglandEye.org.